 - A lack of comps

 - Home improvements that didn’t add as much value as originally thought

 - Unrealistic expectations of the seller or real estate agent

 Sometimes, people make home renovations that they think will increase the value of their home.
-However, there are certain features and improvements that add more value and some that don’t.
+However, there are certain features and upgrades that add more value and some that don’t.

 The Next Steps After A Home Appraisal

-Your loan amount will be based on the number that the appraiser assigns to the property, so if they say the home is worth $190,000, your lender will only loan that exact amount.
-This is unfortunate for the seller if they have the home listed at a higher price, as the lower home appraisal will affect their chances of getting that amount on the home loan.
+Your loan amount will be based on the number that the appraiser assigns to the property, so if they say the home is worth $190,000, your lender will only loan that exact amount, minus any required down payment.
+This is unfortunate for the seller if they have the home listed at a higher price, as the lower home appraisal will affect their chances of getting that amount on the sale of their property.

 However, if the home is appraised at or above the asking price, the loan will be processed and you will be able to begin closing on your home.

 Home appraisals are an important component of any real estate transaction for buyers, sellers and lenders alike.
 Whether you’re buying a new home, selling your property or refinancing your mortgage loan, it can be wise to familiarize yourself with what your specific appraisal process might include in order to be as prepared as possible for whatever comes next.

 For more information about appraisals, visit the Home Appraisal Headquarters by Rocket Mortgage®.